Master in Arts and Politics

 Students will also benefit from the core curriculum of the School of Public Affairs.
 According to their professional trajectory and objectives, students can choose to develop skills in project management within the scope of public policy and the various policy streams offered within the School.
 Graduates can therefore take the programme as an opportunity to consider new career options as managers in cultural bodies and other major public domains.

-- one core course, 4 h per week: « Performances and Political Arts » (Bruno Latour, Jean-Michel Frodon and Frédérique Aït-Touati)
+- one core course, 4 h per week: « Performances and Political Arts » (Jean-Michel Frodon and Frédérique Aït-Touati)

 - one workshop, 4 h per week (practical exercises, commissions)

 - three elective courses to choose among the courses of the School of Public Affairs, according to the professional objectives of the student